VincyZed/surge-synthesizer.github.io/manual/Surge.md

 an LFO **cannot** modulate parameters of an S-LFO
 (see [Voice modulators vs. Scene modulators](#voice-modulators-vs-scene-modulators)).

-Remember that you can also see what LFO is currently being displayed in the editor here:
+Remember that you can also see which LFO is currently being displayed in the editor here:

 *INSERT PICTURE OF VERTICAL MOD NAME HERE*